oschwartz10612/poppler-windows/README.md

 ### Poppler-data out of date?

-- Copy the latest download link for poppler-data from the [offical poppler site](https://poppler.freedesktop.org/).
+- Copy the latest download link for poppler-data from the [offical Poppler site](https://poppler.freedesktop.org/).

 - Create a new pull request and update the `POPPLER_DATA_URL` under in `package.sh`.